 This photo shows the growth in the flower starts about two weeks after potting.

-This photo shows another hanging basket, planted at the same time as the tutorial, with just purple wave petunias.
-This photo was taken two weeks after potting.
+This photo shows another purple flower in hanging basket, planted at the same time as the tutorial.

 You can see the beautiful shape and silhouette of the wave brand of petunia for hanging baskets in this photo, taken just three or four weeks after potting.